Python#

 Python 2 reached its end of life in January 2020, so if you look online for python help, the answers you find are more and more likely to be for Python 3.
 If you have a document that uses Python 2, and you’d like to switch it to use Python 3, we recommend reading Testing the effect of changing Python versions and Differences between Python versions.
 Be sure to check all tables and columns, and both regular formalas and trigger formulas.
 We’d be interested to hear your experience, and to help with any problems, on the community forum.

-Self-hosted Grist may use any version of Python you configure it with, but bear in mind we actively test only the supported versions.
+Self-Managed Grist may use any version of Python you configure it with, but bear in mind we actively test only the supported versions.

 Testing the effect of changing Python versions#